mdinicola/supereffective/.github/CONTRIBUTING.md

 ## Developing

-The main package can be found in `packages/website`.
 You can quickly test and debug your changes by running:

 ```sh